PRBonn/depth_clustering/readme.md

 Velodyne sensor into objects.
 It works with all available Velodyne sensors, i.e. 16, 32 and 64 beam ones.

-Check out a video that shows all objects which have a bounding box of less than 10 squared meters:
+Check out a video that shows all objects which have a bounding box with the volume of less than 10 qubic meters:
 [![Segmentation illustration](https://img.youtube.com/vi/UXHX9kFGXfg/0.jpg)](https://www.youtube.com/watch?v=UXHX9kFGXfg "Segmentation")